Breast Cancer Fundraising Ideas That Really Work

 Idea #7 - Set Up a Table or Booth

 Setting up a table in front of a store or even at the county fair is a great way to not only raise money but to gain exposure for a particular charity.
-By bringing material for passersby to read and taking donations for a breast cancer charity, a large impact can be made.
+By bringing material for passersby to read and taking donations for a breast cancer charity, you can make a large impact.
 Try bringing friends who also wish to be involved and put on your best smiles and talk with those who pass by.